Fatallis/Maize_small_RNA_analysis/Database_collection.md

 Data was retrieved on 17/11/2015

-The sequences were concentrated in a unique file ok_tasiRNAs.fasta with the following commands:

-    fasta_cat.py -c -d ok_tasiRNAs.fasta

 ### RFAM

 The RF files containing Zea mays sequences were searched on the PFAM website <http://rfam.xfam.org/>.